-Requirements for the Spanish Associate in Arts transfer degree may be met by completing: (a) 20 units of major core courses and 3 units from "List A" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Spanish Associate in Arts transfer degree may be met by completing: (a) 20 units of major core courses and 3 units from "List A" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.

-,

-OPTION 1 (20 un
+OPTION 1 (20 UNITS 5):

-SPANISH 001
+SPANISH 001 ELEMENTARY SPANISH I 5

-SPANISH 002 ELEMENTARY SPANISH II
+SPANISH 002 ELEMENTARY SPANISH II 5

-SPANISH 003 OR INTERMEDIATE SPANISH I
+SPANISH 003 OR INTERMEDIATE SPANISH I 5

 SPANISH 035 SPANISH FOR SPANISH SPEAKERS I

-SPANISH 004 OR INTERMEDIATE SPANISH II
+SPANISH 004 OR INTERMEDIATE SPANISH II 5

 SPANISH 036 SPANISH FOR SPANISH SPEAKERS II

-OPTION 2 SUBS TITUTION COURSES (19 units):
+OPTION 2 SUBSTITU JTION COURSES (19 UNITS):

-SPANISH 005 ADVANCED SPANISH I5
+SPANISH 005 ADVANCED SPANISH I 5

-SPANISH 006

-SPANISH LITERATURE
+SPANISH 006 ADVANCED SPANISH THROUGH SPANISH LITERATURE 5

 SPANISH 011 GREAT BOOKS OF SPANISH LITERATURE 3

-SPANISH 015 GREAT BOOKS OF LATIN AMERICAN LITERATURE
+SPANISH 015 GREAT BOOKS OF LATIN AMERICAN LITERATURE 3

-OR ANY "LIST A" COURSE NOT ALREADY USED
+OR ANY "LIST A" CC OURSE NOT ALREADY USED

 If a student places out of any core course and is not awarded units, the student will need to take additional courses required to reach at least 18 total units in the major (per Title V regulations).
+Course substitutions are total units in the major (per Title V regulations).
 Course substitutions are made at the discretion of the college.
 Suggested substitutions include courses in List A. Additional suggested course substitutions are contained in the finalized Transfer Model Curriculum (TMC).